morepath/morepath/doc/organizing_your_project.rst

 Morepath does not put any requirements on how your Python code is organized.
-You can organize your Python project as you see fit and put app objects, paths, views, etc, anywhere you like.
+You can organize your Python project as you see fit and put app classes, paths, views, etc, anywhere you like.
 A single Python package (or even module) may define a single Morepath app, but could also define multiple apps.
 In this Morepath is like Python itself; the Python language does not restrict you in how you organize functions